luckyboykg/capacitor-azure-speech-recognition/README.md

-# Capacitor Speech Recognition Plugin Combined With Azure SDK
+# Capacitor Speech Recognition Plugin Combined With Pronunciation Assessment from Azure SDK

-Capacitor community plugin for speech recognition combined with Azure SDK
+Capacitor community plugin for speech recognition combined with Pronunciation Assessment from Azure SDK

 ## Installation